 Sneak Away from The Venue

 Most meeting planners can’t squeeze in time to head out for a run or get to the gym to relieve the pressures of the day.
 The remedy is to get out, in some way or another.
 And, we mean outside the venue, not strolling the trade show floor.
 Headspace matters, and the only way to truly reset is to get some fresh air away from your work.

 Not only are these clunky to carry around and one extra piece of equipment to worry about, they can be completely replaced by a free app like Heytell that turns your smartphone into a personal walk-talkie.

 Not having immediate access to your files when you need them is a nightmare for planners moving at warp speed.
 Store all event management files in a cloud system and you and your team can view them from any phone, tablet or desktop computer connected to the Internet.
 Plus, cloud systems back up files so you’ll never lose a document if your computer crashes or if you lose your phone.
 The two most popular are Dropbox and Google Drive.

 Thankfully, we live in a world where there is some sort of technology solution for just about anything.
 Including the shortcuts mentioned above, you can even cut down on the chaos of your venue search with a tool like GroupSync, which drastically streamlines your venue search.
 It uses data to discover destinations and hotels based on what’s most important to you and your attendees, including room rate, weather, and distance from the airport.

 Whether we like it or not, stress and meeting planning are a package.
-While having a little stress can be seen as a productive motivator to get sh*t done, too much stress can be destructive – not just for you, but the people around you and the event that you’re trying to create.
+While having a little stress can be seen as a productive motivator to get stuff done, too much stress can be destructive – not just for you, but the people around you and the event that you’re trying to create.
 So, ditch your workspace for mini moments of serenity, clear out the clutter, and take all the smart shortcuts you can to make things happen.